Course

 To win GFNY: If you are in the lead group, don't get dropped.
 Most years, Gate Hill takes its victims.
 And there is no coming back.
 If you are in a solid chase group, encourage everyone to stay together through the hills to make back ground once you reach the flatter terrain after Cheesecote.

-For a fast time at GFNY: No need to hold back any longer.
-Gate Hill is a great climb to make time and catch back up to slowing riders.
+For a fast time at GFNY: Gate Hill is a great climb to make time and catch back up to slowing riders.
 This is what you have trained for.

 To finish GFNY: Gate Hill is one of the key climbs of your race.
 Show mental strength and get it done.
 If you get through Gate Hill and Cheesecote, nothing should stop you from finishing.